 - Pre-certify that the procedure is medically necessary

-- Elect to contribute during the annual open enrollment
+- Contribute the maximum during the annual open enrollment

 - Schedule the operation at the beginning of the plan year